poojalunia18/Item-Catalog/README.md

 ## Description

-Create a shopping app where users can add, edit and delete shops and shop items.
+Create a restaurant ordering app where users can add, edit and delete orders.

 ## Running the Program